thepinecode/Collection/README.md

 #### ``reject()``
 The ``reject`` method filters the collection using the given callback.
 The callback should return ``true`` if the item should be removed from the resulting collection:
-> This method modifies the original collection!
+> This method does not modify the original collection!
 >
 > For the inverse of the ``reject`` method, see the ``filter`` method.